 To find a card, type the text you want to search for into the Search box and press <Enter>.
 Search text is not case sensitive.
 Press <Enter> again to find the next occurrence or <Shift-Enter> to find the previous one.
 If the Search box is empty, you simply jump to the next (or previous) card.
 You can also search for the next occurrence of some text by selecting it with the mouse and pressing <Ctrl+F>.

-"Card/List View" or <Alt+Enter> will list the first line of all cards containing the search string.
+"Card/List View", <Alt+Enter> or <Ctrl+Enter> will list the first line of all cards containing the search string.
 "Card/List All Cards", <Ctrl+L> or the clipboard button will list the first line of all cards.
 Select the desired card by clicking on it or use the arrow keys and press <Enter>.
 "Card/Copy List" or <Ctrl+Shift+L> will copy the list to the system clipboard.

 Wildcards can be used in a search.
 A single "?" matches any single character, two "??"s will match any two characters and so on.
 A "*" matches zero or more occurrences of any character up to a limit of 50 characters. "**" will double the limit to 100 characters and so on.
 (To seach for a literal "?" or "*" use "\?" or "\*" and use "\\" to mach a literal "\".)

 You can delete a card by pressing the "Delete" button, pressing <Ctrl+D>, or selecting "Card/Delete Card" from the menu.

 To insert a timestamp (date or date and time) into the card select Edit/Add Timestamp or press <Ctrl+T>.
 The format of the timestamp can be selected from Options/Set Timestamp Format.
 To convert a section of text to upper case case, select it with the mouse and choose Edit/To Upper Case or press <Ctrl+U>.
 For lower case choose Edit/To Lower Case or press <Ctrl+W>.